By Lou Mastria

 Additionally, the survey found broad consumer interest in using the icon as an access point for all information related to data collection and use, not just information about interest-based advertising.
 This shows the attachment consumers appear to assign what has become a ubiquitous symbol on the Internet as thousands of brands have used it to provide access to information and show their support for responsible advertising practices set forth in DAA Principles.
 While this survey was conducted among a US audience, it is supported by similar findings in surveys conducted across other markets by our sister organizations, such as in the and .

 Leading up to this year’s DAA Virtual Summit 21, we are making available for distribution a white paper to all stakeholders in the digital advertising ecosystem space which summarizes the findings.
-You may request the white paper here (subject to qualification):
+You may access the white paper here:

 Ten years on, it’s no wonder hundreds of companies – and thousands of brands – are putting the AdChoices Icon to use.
 One of those trillions of impressions served recently happened to be this public health mobile display ad of the U.S. Department of Health and Human Services, currently led in the cabinet by Secretary Xavier Becerra, who previously served no less as California’s State Attorney General.